jacob-abe/airtribe-be-cohort1/Readme.md

 ## Contributions:

+- Feel free to fork or make PRs
 - Main is a protected branch, make PRs to it.
 - Any PRs that help docummentation or improve code, handle extra cases welcome.
 - Long live Open Source.